-Whoever sets foot on Røst will only have the mighty ocean on all sides.
+Whoever sets foot on Røst in Lofoten will only have the mighty ocean on all sides.
 On the other hand you get around on your feet or bicycle, distances are short and the highest point is 11 metres above sea level.

 The geography of Røst